Emblems for mobility

 The technology established in developing these products is promising not only for emblems but also for use in other areas of automobile bodies.
 For example, technology for luminescence and radar transparency in these body regions will play an important role in communication functions that use light and sensing functions, for which needs will increase with autonomous driving.
 Autonomous driving and electrification will lead to a huge transformation in the front area of vehicles, and technology that provides both design and functionality will provide new freedom for the vehicle front.

-Voice of developers
+Voice of developer

 We want to anticipate future customer needs and contribute to the evolution of automobiles